CBD for Kids: What Parents Need to Know

 What Conditions Can CBD Treat?

 CBD can help alleviate several conditions common to children, such as epilepsy, anxiety, and autism.
-However, only one condition is approved by the Food and Drug Administration (FDA); that’s epilepsy.
+However, the Food and Drug Administration (FDA) has only approved CBD for treating epilepsy (Dravet syndrome).

 Epilepsy

 Children with epilepsy can take CBD to control seizures and relieve other symptoms.
-CBD can also help treat kids suffering from Dravet and Lennox-Gastaut syndrome—two rare epilepsy conditions.
+CBD can also help treat kids suffering from Dravet and Lennox-Gastaut syndrome, which are two rare epilepsy conditions.
+In 2018, Epidiolex (an oral CBD drug) was approved by the FDA to treat seizures.

 Anxiety